-- 4.01 Part-time classified support personnel shall be employed only when the following conditions have been met: - 1.
-The President has formally approved the job description and determined the appropriate wage rate on the part-time employee wage scale. - 2.
-The Senior Director of Human Resources has confirmed that the hiring process is in compliance with other applicable institutional policies as well as federal and state laws.
+- 4.01 Part-time instructors and non-exempt part-time employees shall be employed only when the following conditions have been met: - 1.
+The Executive Supervisor, Senior Director of Human Resources, and Direct Supervisor have formally approved the job description for a new or modified position. - 2.
+The Senior Director of Human Resources has confirmed that the hiring process complies with other applicable institutional policies as well as federal and state laws. - 3.
+The Vice President of Academic Affairs and the Vice President of Business Affairs, after reviewing all of the following items: screening committee documentation, direct supervisor's recommendation, executive officer's recommendation, and reference checks documentation, have approved making a formal offer to the potential employee.